-What I also love is that when you have delicious, flaky pastry to cover them up, kids will eat just about any veggie (have you tried my pita packets?
+What I also love is that when you have delicious, flaky pastry to cover them up, kids will eat just about any veggie (have you tried my pita packets or these vegan empanadas with a yummy black bean filling?)
 Jay will eat these by the dozen, and they're stuffed with broccoli and tofu!
 And although he will make a huge fuss about eating mushrooms -- he does have to eat them -- he will gobble them down in these chickpea-mushroom turnovers without a murmur).

 I take the easy way out with these chickpea and kale stuffed empanadas, so I can get them done usually in about 30-45 minutes, minus the baking time.
 I use storebought puff pastry, although if you want to try making a healthier version, you can try making my whole wheat puff pastry (sub half the all purpose flour with whole wheat and follow the directions).
 It is divine.
 But sometimes, time is not your friend and it is storebought to the rescue.

 I use canned chickpeas, although, again, feel free to start yours from dry, if you'd rather.
 It really doesn't make a difference.

 I also use frozen kale.
 I tend to stock up on frozen greens because with my work schedule cooking can become an erratic exercise, and I find that when I buy too many fresh greens during busy times, they wilt away in the refrigerator before I can get around to them.
 Also, it's far easier for me to find organic leafies in the frozen section than fresh, and with leafy greens organic really is the way to go.